iamnamananand996/console/README.md

 # Versatile Data Pipeline (VDP) console

+This is a archived branch.
+To store the way to bundle the self-signed ca into __env.js file and digest it in the browser.

 ## About VDP Console

 The VDP console is written in Nextjs, Typescript, TailwindCSS and it runs a docker container with the VDP backend.
 Interested in trying it out?
 Check out [here](https://github.com/instill-ai/vdp) to run it locally.